During the club year there are 4Monthly competitions,

 Each Print or Slide entry must be marked with the Title only.

-DO NOT put your own name on any Print, or Slide entry.
-Remove author form the PI metadata.
+DO NOT put your name on any Print, or Slide entry.
+Remove author, your name, from the PI metadata along with camera details.

 Clearly indicate on the back of Prints which is the top where this is not obvious.